Blaine-Rob5000/SWATC-Cpp/README.md

  Row letter
  ~~~

+# Tests
-Tests:  Tests may be run by entering a number of clues and guesses, saving the puzzle, and having the program search for a solution.
+	Tests may be run by entering a number of clues and guesses, saving the puzzle, and having the program search for a solution.
 This may take a while (upwards of 900,000 cycles) for puzzles with fewer numbers of clues.
 For a quicker test, more clues should be added.

+# Contributers
 Contributers can find out more about the algorithm at the following sites:
 	https://en.wikipedia.org/wiki/Sudoku_solving_algorithms
 	https://stackoverflow.com/questions/16675248/sudoku-solving-algorithm-c